ad fraud

 10. Geo-Masking

-How to Avoid It: Use geo-targeting verification tools to confirm traffic origins.
+To prevent this fraud:: Use geo-targeting verification tools to confirm traffic origins.
 Analyze IP data for inconsistencies and prioritize DSPs with robust geo-filtering.
 Avoid overly cheap inventory, as it’s often a red flag for geo-masked traffic.

 Why Ad Fraud Matters